ayenijoshua/task-manage/README.md

 - Ensure to install php,mysql and their depencies on your local machine
 - you can also install sqlite3 for testing
 - Ensure to have node and npm installed for vue transpilling

-## Contributing

-Thank you for taking a look at this repo [Live url](http://46.101.8.78/).
-You are welcome to contribute and add more functionalties

-## License

-The application is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).